Alcamara/prime-solo-project-Crush-Counter/README.md

 5. Run `npm run client` in your terminal
 6. The `npm run client` command will open up a new browser tab for you!

-## Usage
-How does someone use this application?
-Tell a user story here.

 ## Built With